biochef/karyojs/README.md

 ### Documentation

-See the [documentation page](./docs/) for a usage guide, build documentation, and more.
+See the [wiki](./wiki) for a usage guide, build documentation, and more.

 ### License